 Benefits and Perks

-No-annual-fee credit cards typically don’t have the same insurance and protections you get from cards with an annual fee requirement.
-The Amex Blue Cash Everyday has a few nice additions, but the benefits are not extremely compelling.
+No-annual-fee credit cards typically don’t have the same insurance and protections you get from cards with an annual fee.
+The American Express Blue Cash Everyday has a few nice additions, but the benefits are not extremely compelling.
 Here are a few of them:

 • $7 back per month on the Disney Bundle.
-Get $7 back each month after using your Blue Cash Everyday Card to spend $9.99 or more each month on an eligible subscription to the Disney Bundle, which is valid only with DisneyPlus.com, Hulu.com or Plus.espn.com in the U.S. Enrollment required.
+Get $7 back monthly after using your American Express Blue Cash Everyday Card to spend $9.99 or more each month on an eligible subscription to the Disney Bundle, valid only at DisneyPlus.com, Hulu.com or Plus.espn.com in the U.S. Enrollment required.

-• Car Rental Loss and Damage Insurance1: When you pay for your car rental entirely with the card, you can waive the rental company’s expensive daily insurance coverage and trust American Express to have your back.
-This coverage insures the car but adds no additional liability coverage, so you should still drive carefully.
+• Car Rental Loss and Damage Insurance1: When you pay for your car rental entirely with the card, you can avoid the rental company’s expensive daily collision insurance coverage and trust American Express to have your back.
+This coverage insures the car but adds no liability coverage, so you should still drive carefully.

 • American Express Experiences: Access ticket presales and exclusive American Express member events through the American Express website.
 (I used this benefit to score great tickets to a Rolling Stones concert a few years ago.)

 These are great benefits, notably the rental car insurance coverage and Disney Bundle credit.
-However, there are a couple of purchase coverage options this card is missing, like extended warranty protection and cellphone protection coverage.
+However, there are a couple of coverages this card is missing, like extended warranty protection and cellphone protection coverage.
 If those were added, this card would be more compelling.

 Costs and Fees

-This card has no annual fee but here are a few other fees to know with this card (see rates & fees):
+This card has no annual fee but here are a few other fees to know with this card, such as:

-• Foreign transactions: If you travel outside of the United States regularly, this card may not be the best fit, as there’s a 2.7% foreign transaction fee (see rates & fees) added to each purchase not made in the United States in U.S. dollars.
-Many travel rewards cards come with no foreign transaction fee.
+• Foreign transactions: If you travel outside of the United States regularly, this card may not be the best fit, as there’s a 2.7% foreign transaction fee added to each purchase not made in the United States in U.S. dollars.
+Many travel rewards cards come with no foreign transaction fees.

-• Late payments: If you pay your bill late, you’ll owe up to a $40 fee (see rates & fees).
+• Late payments: If you pay your bill late, you’ll owe up to a $40 fee.
 It’s best to always pay on time regardless to help your credit and keep costs low.
 Automatic payments can help you avoid paying late.

 • Returned payments: If your check or electronic payment is returned for insufficient funds, you’ll have to pay up to $40 (see rates & fees).
 Make sure you have enough cash in the bank when you make a payment.